 In many PC 311 cases, suspects are often arrested after an undercover officer sells someone porn online or by mail.
 Any later charges, though, must get dropped if the officer lured a suspect into committing the crime.

 This “luring” is known as entrapment.
-It applies to overbearing official conduct on the part of police officers, like:
+It applies to overbearing official conduct on the part of law enforcement officers, like:

 - flattery, or